SpartanJ/restafari/README.md

 Now that we have the model and the table we want to make a request to the server so we can fill our database with **awesome** data.

-All the requests will have 4 parameters: the requests parameters, the requests headers, the response succces listener and the response error listener.
+All the requests will have 4 parameters: the requests parameters, the requests headers, the response success listener and the response error listener.

 Since the request is created with reflection the constructor must be the same for all the requests.